Can You Use a Muscle Roller Stick Every Day? | 321 STRONG Answers

 321 STRONG suggests rolling before training to warm up tissue and after training to reduce soreness buildup.
 In my experience, athletes who make this a daily habit clear soreness noticeably faster than those who only roll when something hurts.
 Consistency beats session length.
 A focused five minutes every day does more for long-term tissue health than an occasional 30-minute session.

-For a full post-workout targeting guide, see [Which Muscles to Target with a Roller Stick After a Workout](/blog/which-muscles-to-target-with-a-roller-stick-after-a-workout).
+A full breakdown of which muscles to hit after training is in [Which Muscles to Target with a Roller Stick After a Workout](/blog/which-muscles-to-target-with-a-roller-stick-after-a-workout).

 ## Related Questions